robfostier/supemon/README.md

 ```

 This structure contains all data associated with Supemons:
-1. name is a char array of size 12 + 1 for '\0'.
+1. `name` is a char array of size 12 + 1 for '\0'.
 It stores the name of the Supemon.
-2. level and experience are positive integers for keeping track of the Supemon current level.
+2. `level` and `experience` are positive integers for keeping track of the Supemon current level.
-3. 11 integers are used to store the Supemon statistics. attack, defense, accuracy and evasion are always equal to 0 outside battles. health cannot be greater than max_health.
+3. 11 integers are used to store the Supemon statistics. `attack`, `defense`, `accuracy` and `evasion` are always equal to 0 outside battles. `health` cannot be greater than `max_health`.
-4. moves is a const Move pointer array of size 4.
+4. `moves` is a const Move pointer array of size 4.
 It stores one pointer per move known by the Supemon.
-If the Supemon doesn't know 4 moves, the remaining slots store NULL.
+If the Supemon doesn't know 4 moves, the remaining slots store `NULL`.

 #### Move